OngoGablogian/Puyo_Puyo_Tetris_Translation/README.md

 - Rename the "Translated Files" folder to "PuyoPuyoTetris" and place it on the root of your SD.

 - [OnionFS](https://github.com/mariohackandglitch/OnionFS) can be substituted for LayeredFS if desired.
 The default path is "SD:/OnionFS/0004000000101200/romfs/".

+## Credits:

+- @Nagato on GBAtemp for his work on "CTPK Tool", without that this project wouldn't exist.
+- @sj33 & @Zander1995 on GBAtemp for helping with some of the translations.
+- All the homebrew devs that've made Translations and ROM hacks possible.